ddeutils/ddeutil-workflow/README.md

 The first step, you should start create the connections and datasets for In and Out of you data that want to use in pipeline of workflow.
-Some of this component is similar component of the **Airflow** because I like it concepts.
+Some of this component is similar component of the **Airflow** because I like it orchestration concepts.

 The main feature of this project is the `Pipeline` object that can call any registries function.
 The pipeline can handle everything that you want to do, it